lucrae/texlite/README.md

 ## Syntax Guide

-:closed_book: The [guide](https://github.com/lucrae/texlite/blob/master/docs/guide.md) provides a concise but comprehensive run-down on all you need to know, with examples included.
+The [guide](https://github.com/lucrae/texlite/blob/master/docs/guide.md) provides a concise but comprehensive run-down on all you need to know, with examples included.

 ## Advanced Usage